NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-03.md

 3. Validating whether disclosed paths are accessible or relevant
 4. Correlating findings with actual application behavior

-No nrute forcing or directory enumeration is performed.
+No brute forcing or directory enumeration is performed.

 --------